Psalm 27: Structure

 Traditionally this Psalm is divided into two sections, verses 1–6 and 7–14.
 The first section declares the power of God and a boundless hope that God will bring rescue and protection from all enemies.
 The second portion has a clear shift in tone with the declaration "I believe".
 The New American Bible, Revised Edition, describes each part as "complete in itself".
 Some scholarship contends that it may have originally been two separate psalms.

 In Hebrew the first three verses increase numerically: Two parallel phrases of five words each, then six, then seven (hinting at completion in Jewish numerology).

 The Psalm is a cry for help, and ultimately a declaration of belief in the greatness of God and trust in the protection God provides.
 It may be a sequel to the preceding psalm.

 Uses

 Les Très Riches Heures du duc de Berry, Folio 92v - Psalm XXVI the Musée Condé, Chantilly.
-Psalm 27 in the Hebrew Bible (and most modern translations).
+Psalm 27 in the Tanakh (and most modern translations).